-Fortunately poor breathing technique is easy to test and it is easy to correct your breathing.
-Simple breathing exercises will show you the way to better breathing and how to calm anxiety.
-This page will show you the correct way to breathe with the diaphragm.
+Fortunately poor breathing technique is easy to test and easy to correct.
+A simple breathing exercise will show if you are breathing properly and how to fix it if you are not.

 Incorrect breathing is associated with several health problems.
 Breathing does more than just move air in and out of your lungs.
 When the diaphragm muscle moves your chest up and down it actually performs other important functions.
 The main arteries go through the center of the diaphragm, and so does the digestive tract and the lymph system.
 When the diaphragm is moving it also massages the digestive system and pumps the lymph system.
 Under-exercising the diaphragm risks problems with these essential systems.

-Few people know much about the lymph circulation, but is almost as extensive as the blood circulation and is an essential component of your immune system.
+Everyone knows about blood circulation, but few know much about the lymph circulation.
+It is almost as extensive as the blood circulation and is an essential component of your immune system.
 A weak immune system leaves you open to frequent infections.

-When someone breathes thoracically, it affects their ph levels, (the acid/alkali balance in the bloodstream) and their blood becomes more acidic.
+Habitual shallow breathing affects your ph levels, (the acid/alkali balance in the bloodstream) and your blood becomes more acidic.
 This triggers a stress response by causing the pituitary gland to secrete stress hormones into the bloodstream.
 Constant stress can lead to health problems.

 The opposite, Hyperventilation (over rapid breathing) causes the pH to turn alkali which can bring on panic attacks.
 This is the reason why getting someone in panic to rebreathe into a paper bag works.
 It increases the level of carbon dioxide in the lungs and reverses the pH imbalance caused by over breathing.
 So breathing can have a direct effect on your health.
-Relaxing with breathing exercises and learning how to breathe from the diaphragm can reduce stress and anxiety.
-Learning deep breathing exercises is a good way to learn to prevent panic attacks.
+Deep breathing exercise is a good first step to prevent panic attacks.

 Learning better breathing is simple.
 Keep your hand on your abdomen and when you breathe in, make the abdomen rise.
 It may take a few practices to find the right muscles to do this, but you will know when you have it right because it will feel very natural.
-You will find that the abdomen rises and falls but the upper chest stays still.
-You might find it useful to put a cushion or a book on your abdomen so that you can see the rise and fall clearly.
+You will find that the abdomen rises and falls but the upper body stays still.
+If you are lying down when you do this you might find it useful to put a cushion or a book on your abdomen so that you can see the rise and fall clearly.

 Once you have experienced the correct pattern of breathing and maintained it for a while, all you have to do is to check a few times during the day when you are sitting down, and at night when you are lying in bed.
 Just put your hands in place and check that they are moving correctly.
 After a day or two the change will be permanent and you can forget about it.
 Correct diaphragm breathing will be maintained automatically by this breathing exercise.

-Next time you are in a place where you can observe other people, look carefully and you may be surprised to notice how many are chest breathing instead of diaphragm breathing.
+Next time you are in a place where you can observe other people, look carefully and you may be surprised to notice how many are shallow breathing instead of diaphragm breathing.
 The right way to breathe is in through the nose and out through the nose when you are at rest, and in through the mouth and out through the mouth when you are doing strenuous activity.
-Some relaxation and meditation breathing techniques talk about circular breathing, in through the nose and out through the mouth, but there is no evidence to support this idea.
-It is simply a way of making you focus your attention on your breathing: by doing that you stop focusing on other things such as intrusive thoughts.

-Another simple method is to focus on your breathing, and when your breathing has settled down, (very often when you focus on your breathing your breathing rate will speed up for a short time), close your eyes and say the same word softly with each breath out.
+Another method is to focus on your breathing, and when it has settled down, (very often when you focus on it your breathing rate will speed up for a short time), close your eyes and say the same word softly with each breath out.
 The word doesn't matter, it can be anything.
 Try using 'one', or 'calm' or 'relax' or any other simple word.
-Using this breathing method you will go into a gentle meditation for as long as you continue the breathing exercise.
-This breathing technique is an easy way of relaxing and reducing stress and anxiety and you can easily combine it with learning to breathe from the diaphragm.
+Using this breathing exercise you will go into a gentle meditation trance for as long as you continue it.
+This breathing exercise is an easy way of relaxing and reducing stress and anxiety.